 User-defined Custom Exception in Java

-We pass the string to the constructor of the super class- Exception which is obtained using “getMessage()” function on the object created.
+Example: We pass the string to the constructor of the superclass- Exception which is obtained using the “getMessage()” function on the object created.

-In the above code, constructor of MyException requires a string as its argument.
-The string is passed to parent class Exception’s constructor using super().
-The constructor of Exception class can also be called without a parameter and call to super is not mandatory.
+In the above code, the constructor of MyException requires a string as its argument.
+The string is passed to the parent class Exception’s constructor using super().
+The constructor of the Exception class can also be called without a parameter and the call to super is not mandatory.

 This article is contributed by Pranjal Mathur.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.